VIU Campus

 Search Google or VIU’s Library for “gamification of learning” and you will be rewarded with 1000s of results including research articles, book titles, blog posts and infographics.
 As you can imagine, these results will represent a spectrum of ideas, opinions, best practices and research findings.

 Of course, you do not need to include each of these elements in your course.
-You could choose to award points and badges, but not make that information available to the whole class.
-You could award badges for certain levels of achievement on an assignment or for participation in class.
+For example, if you are ‘gamifying’ your course, you could choose to award points and badges, but not make that information available to the whole class.
+The VIULearn Awards tool will allow you to build and award badges based on the criteria of your choice.
+If you are using game-based learning, you could design a much simpler problem to solve that would take only one class period rather than several weeks.

 • Are you motivated by this type of learning?
 If so, you will have a much better chance of building engaging and meaningful gamified learning experiences.